EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/index.md

 [Team and Contact](/teamcontact.md)

 ## Research Question
-Orginal:
-* How can we use foldable robotic techiques to design a compressible robot capable of navigating through tight spaces?

-Refined:
-* How can folding techniques be used to design self-collapsible robots capable of scaling tight and inclinded spaces?
+**How can folding techniques be used to design self-collapsible robots capable of scaling tight and inclinded spaces?**

 ## Background
 [Background](/background.md)